 Anthuriums grow in trees or compost rich soil in tropical jungle regions where shade is dense.
 They have come into cultivation because of the glossy green leaves and long lasting inflorescence.
 Growers have manipulated the plants into hues that span the rainbow and include green.
 They also fool plants for retail into blooming using hormones.
 This means that once brought home and no longer exposed to the hormones, the plant will revert to normal growth behavior.
 For this reason, color change in anthuriums is not unusual.

 “My anthurium turned green” is a common complaint due to greenhouse practices.
-They often force the plant into flower when it is not ready to bloom.
+They often force the plant into flower when it isn’t ready to bloom.
 The plant may respond by losing color as it ages.
 The spathe may also fade to green if it doesn’t get a long enough dormancy period in its second flowering.
 This means it didn’t get exposed to the proper light intensity and duration.
 The plant will respond by producing faded or green flowers.

 Other cultivation practices can make the plant unhappy and cause color change in anthuriums, such as improper watering, excess nitrogen fertilizer and improper temperatures.
-They require daytime temps between 78 and 90 F. (25-32 C), but anything higher than 90 and the flowers begin to fade.
+They require daytime temps between 78 and 90 F. (25-32 C), but anything higher than 90 F. and the flowers begin to fade.

 Changing Anthurium Color

 Old age isn’t kind to any of us and this is true of flowers as well.
 The anthurium spathe will fade as it ages.
 The inflorescences generally last a month in good growing conditions.
 After that period, changing anthurium color begins as the spathe loses color.
 Streaks of green begin to appear and the overall base color will become paler.